Your FDA (2\2): 1950’s to 2007

 By the 1960s the FDA had amendments to their act which were safety testing — drugs must be safe and effective from abroad or home.
 At this time for phases of clinical drug testing began.

-Phase 1 who would take part — 20 – 100 patients, the duration would be several months, and the purpose was safety of treatment, drug side affects and safe dosage.
+Phase 1 who would take part — 20 – 100 patients, the duration would be several months, and the purpose was safety of treatment, drug side effects, and safe dosage.

-Phase 2 who would take part — several hundred patients, the duration months to two years, and the purpose for continued evaluation and effectiveness of safety.
+Phase 2 who would take part — several hundred patients, the duration months to two years, and the purpose of continued evaluation and effectiveness of safety.

 Phase 3 who would take part — several thousand patients, lasting from 1 to 4 years, monitor side effects and compare to other treatments and collect information.

-Phase 4 who would take part — post-market studies, the duration listed post market studies, and the purpose would be continued assessment of risks, benefits and optimal use.
+Phase 4 who would take part — post-market studies, the duration listed post-market studies, and the purpose would be a continued assessment of risks, benefits and optimal use.